gbahamondezc/sequelize-models/README.md

 * One place models and associations definitions.

-* MySQL support only for now (support for PostgreSQL and MSSQL as soon as possible).
+* MySQL and PSQL support for now (support for MSSQL as soon as possible).

 ### Usage